Flippa

-Flippa is a private marketplace for buying and selling online businesses, based in Melbourne, Australia, and Austin, Texas, United States.
+Flippa is an online marketplace for buying and selling digital assets and businesses, including Software as a Service (SaaS), eCommerce stores, and mobile applications, based in Melbourne, Australia, and Austin, Texas, United States, Amsterdam, Netherlands, and Singapore, Singapore.
+Flippa offers support from over 50 business brokers around the world.
+The platform serves over 1.6 million registered users and facilitates transactions ranging from $10,000 to $30,000,000.
 It was founded in June 2009 by Mark Harbottle and Matt Mickiewicz.

 History

 Flippa was founded by Mark Harbottle and Matt Mickiewicz as the SitePoint Marketplace, and was spun off as a separate website in June 2009.
-By 2015, it had traded more than $140 million in websites, domains, and mobile apps.
+By 2015, it had traded more than $140 million in websites, domains, SaaS businesses, content sites mobile apps, and other digital assets.

+In 2026, Flippa has reported trading hundreds-of-millions in digital assets.

 The majority of Flippa's revenue comes from selling online businesses including content sites, SaaS businesses, ecommerce businesses, apps, digital services, marketplaces and more.

 The most expensive sale to date was a portfolio of Singapore-based apps, which sold for US$35,000,000.
 The most expensive domain name sold was planetrx.com, selling for US$1,200,000.

+Notable transactions

+The majority of Flippa's revenue is derived from the sale of online businesses.
+Flippa's largest sale to date, was a portfolio of Singapore-based apps for US$35,000,000.

 Other notable websites and domains sold through Flippa have included Mark Zuckerberg's former website Facemash, overnight success story shipyourenemiesglitter.com, Retweet.com, and AllAboutCookies.org.

 During the 2012 US presidential election, the domain name RomneyRyan.com was listed on Flippa.
 It reached US$8,050 in bids, but did not sell.
 It dropped in price the next year and was eventually sold through GoDaddy for US$235.00.

 In May 2015, Flippa bought Domain Holdings, a domain name brokerage firm based in Florida.

 On August 27, 2015, Potato Parcel was sold on Flippa for US$42,000.
 A few months earlier, the viral website shipyourenemiesglitter.com from creator Matthew Carpentor sold for US$85,000.